contentstack/extensions/asset-picker/README.md

 ## Setup

  1. Create Extension of type **Custom Field**:
-	 a.
-Go to a *Stack Settings* > *Extensions* > *Create New Extension*.
+	 1. Go to a *Stack Settings* > *Extensions* > *Create New Extension*.
-	 b.
-Select **Custom Field** as Extension Type.
+	 2. Select **Custom Field** as Extension Type.
-	 c.
-Give a suitable title.
+	 3. Give a suitable title.
-	 d.
-Select **Asset** in Field Data Type.
+	 4. Select **Asset** in Field Data Type.
-	 e.
-Check **Multiple** if multiple assets are to be stored.
+	 5. Check **Multiple** if multiple assets are to be stored.
-	 f.
-Setup hosting method based on where this app is running, i.e. for development, set **External hosting URL** to `http://localhost:3000`
+	 6. Setup hosting method based on where this app is running, i.e. for development, set **External hosting URL** to `http://localhost:3000`

 2. Add a **Custom Field** to desired content type:
-	a.
-Go to *Content Models* > Select existing Content Type or create new Content Type.
+	1. Go to *Content Models* > Select existing Content Type or create new Content Type.
-	b.
-Add new field of type Custom Field.
+	2. Add new field of type Custom Field.
-	c.
-Give a display name
+	3. Give a display name
-	d.
-Select the extension created from **Step 1**.
+	4. Select the extension created from **Step 1**.
-	e. (optional) Advanced config can be passed to asset picker from the config parameter section.
+	5. (optional) Advanced config can be passed to asset picker from the config parameter section.
 See the below table for reference

 |**Property Name**  | **Type** |  **Description** | **Default**
 |--|--|--|--|